 Keep your abdominals tight and your shoulders back throughout the movement

-If the clubs don’t stay parallel to each other as you swing, your alignment is off.
+If the clubs don’t stay parallel to each other as you swing, that would indicate your alignment is off or your body is not moving together in sequence.

-3. Timing of muscle activation is important for the sequence of your swing, but also for injury prevention.
-Your core muscles should be turned on first, followed by your glutes.
-Then your trunk rotation can occur.
+3. Timing of muscle activation is not only important for the sequence of your swing but also for injury prevention.
+Your core muscles should be turned on first, followed by your glutes, and then your trunk rotation can occur.

 - Practicing this arm-hip rotation will reinforce proper timing during your downswing: